-Word games are the ultimate back-up plan for teachers.
-As far as classroom must-haves go, they rank right up there with a timer and sticky notes.
-Due to their inherent versatility, word games can be used for early finishers, class competitions, or independent work when quiet time is needed.
-Using holiday word games in the classroom is a festive way to celebrate while remaining focused on language and literacy.
-The three printable word games below are aligned with St. Patrick’s Day vocabulary and make for a fun way to focus on the special day!
+Vocabulary activities are the gift that keeps on giving.
+As far as classroom must-haves, they rank right up there with a timer and sticky notes.
+Due to their inherent versatility, thematic vocabulary activities can be used for early finishers, class competitions, or independent work when quiet time is needed.
+Using holiday word work in the classroom is a festive way to celebrate while remaining focused on language and literacy.
+You can create the four vocabulary activities below yourself, or download the no-prep worksheets from Literacy in Focus on TpT.

 St. Patrick’s Day A-Z